 LivingWell is the Plan's voluntary wellness program available to all employees who choose a Health Insurance Benefit.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health or prevent disease.
-Those federal rules include the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination Act of 2008, and the Health Insurance Portability and Accountability Act, as applicable, among others. employees who choose to participate in the wellness program will be asked to complete a voluntary health assessment or "HA" that asks a series of questions about the employee's health-related activities and behaviors and whether the Employee has or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
-In lieu of completing an HA, an Employee may complete a biometric screening, which will include a blood test to check cholesterol and blood glucose levels. employees are not required to complete the HA or to participate in the biometric screening or any other medical examination.
+Those federal rules include the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination Act of 2008, and the Health Insurance Portability and Accountability Act, as applicable, among others.
+Employees who choose to participate in the wellness program will be asked to complete a voluntary health assessment or "HA" that asks a series of questions about the employee's health-related activities and behaviors and whether the employee has or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
+In lieu of completing a HA, an employee may complete a biometric screening, which will include a blood test to check cholesterol and blood glucose levels.
+Employees are not required to complete the HA or to participate in the biometric screening or any other medical examination.
 However, employees who choose to participate in the LivingWell wellness program will receive an incentive in the form of discounted employee premium contributions for their health insurance coverage.
-Although an employee is not required to complete the HA or participate in the biometric screening, only those employees who do so will receive the discounted health insurance premiums.
+Although an employee is not required to complete the HA or participate in the biometric screening, only employees who do so will receive the discounted health insurance premiums.

-Additional incentives in the form of gift cards, consumer goods, and other prizes may be available for an employee who participates in certain health-related activities such as participating in walking challenges or quitting smoking.
+Additional incentives in the form of gift cards, consumer goods, and other prizes may be available for employees who participates in certain health-related activities such as walking challenges or quitting smoking.
 In addition, KEHP offers discounted monthly employee premium contribution rates to non-tobacco users.
 Each employee has at least one opportunity per Plan Year to qualify for the monthly premium contribution discount.

 The Plan is committed to helping employees achieve their best health.
 Incentives for participating in the Plan's LivingWell wellness program are available to eligible employees who are Plan members.
-If an employee is unable to participate in any of the health-related activities or the employee believes they might be unable to meet a standard to earn an incentive under the LivingWell wellness program, the employee may request a reasonable accommodation or an alternative standard.
-The Plan will work with the employee or the employee's doctor to find a wellness program with the same incentive that is right for the employee in light of the employee's health status.
+If an employee is unable to participate in any of the health-related activities, or the employee believes they might be unable to meet a standard to earn an incentive under the LivingWell wellness program, the employee may request a reasonable accommodation or an alternative standard.
+Contact Member Services at (502) 564-6534 or 888-581-8834 and the Plan will work with the employee or the employee's doctor to find a wellness program with the same incentive that is right for the employee in light of the employee's health status.